sehfz/Front_End-practice/README.md

-⚠️ **Educational Use Only** — All trademarks and media are property of their respective owners.
+> **Disclaimer:** All projects here are for educational use only.
+All media (images, logos, etc.) are property of their respective owners.
+No copyright infringement intended.